Social Science Theory and Legal Education: The Law School as University, 33 J. Leg. Ed. 437 (1983)

 Date of Authorship for this Version

 Priest, George L., "Social Science Theory and Legal Education: The Law School as University" (1983).
 Faculty Scholarship Series.
-Paper 574.
+574.